-For most the decision to enter counseling comes at a time of great personal turmoil and stress.
+For most the decision to enter therapy comes at a time of great personal turmoil and stress.
 If this describes your current state, I'm really glad you are here.
-I invite you to read the information I have provided on my website and reach out to me should any questions arise for you.
+Good fit is vital to an effective clinical relationship; so I invite you to read the information I have provided on my website and reach out to me should any questions arise for you.

-I view psychotherapy as a highly supportive process that utilizes equal parts discovery and change.
-It offers the opportunity to look inward and notice in revelatory ways how you think, feel and behave in your everyday life.
+I view psychotherapy as a highly supportive process that envisions equal parts discovery and change.
+It is a creative process that offers the opportunity to look inward and notice in revelatory ways how you think, feel and behave in your everyday life.
 These discoveries allow us to design strategies for change that are specialized and lasting.
 Over time, therapy can fundamentally heal any variety of heartbreak and significantly increase feelings of self worth.

 1904 Third Avenue Suite 1014